Divine Feminine

 Christ being born is breaking, as it were, from the belt of Mother Universe.
 And the space in which He sits is simply a representation of the vulva of Christ’s birth.
 He is being born from the womb of Mother Universe.

-Campbell reads the iconography of Chartres Cathedral as encoding the Divine Feminine as cosmogonic matrix, demonstrating the persistence of the Great Mother archetype beneath Christian theological superstructure.
+Campbell reads the iconography of Chartres Cathedral as evidence that even orthodox Christian theology encodes the Divine Feminine as the cosmic womb from which the divine masculine is born.

 Campbell, Joseph, Thou Art That: Transforming Religious Metaphor, 2001supporting